fermyon/developer/content/spin/python-components.md

 Executed outbound Redis commands: /hello
 ```

-If we go into our Redis CLI on locahost we can see that the value `foo` which was set in the Python source code ( `redis_set(redis_address, "foo", b"bar")` ) is now correctly set to the value of `bar`:
+If we go into our Redis CLI on localhost we can see that the value `foo` which was set in the Python source code ( `redis_set(redis_address, "foo", b"bar")` ) is now correctly set to the value of `bar`:

 <!-- @nocpy -->